schmoelder/diss/doc/06_operating_modes/recycling_techniques/clr.md

 (clr)=
 # Closed-loop recycling

-In closed-loop recycling (CLR), the mixture is pumped through the column several times until the desired purity is achieved.
+In closed-loop recycling, the mixture is pumped through the column several times until the desired purity is achieved {cite}`Bombaugh1969,Heuer1995`.
 The general structure of a CLR is shown in {numref}`clr_flow_sheet`.

 ```{figure} ./figures/clr_flow_sheet.png